-The previous Shell Spur project will serve as a good overall example of the organizational approach that will be used for this proposed project.
-Union Pacific Railroad, which will be the owner and maintainer of this project, is responsible for the project's design and estimate.
-This Osage River bridge project is identified in one of the University of Missouri studies as a bottleneck for Amtrak along the route.
+The previous Shell Spur project will serve as a good example of the organizational approach that will be used for this project.
+Union Pacific Railroad, the project owner and maintainer, is responsible for the design and estimate.
+This Webster crossover project is identified in one of the University of Missouri studies as a bottleneck for Amtrak along the route.
 A recent University of Missouri study shows that if Missouri's plan to complete 11 projects (including the four shovel-ready projects being proposed) is achieved Amtrak delays along the corridor would decrease by 47 percent.

-The oversight process for this proposed project would substantially follow the Shell Spur process, which includes these key steps: 1) an initial estimate and design by UP, recognized in an MOU with MoDOT, 2) an environmental assessment initially done by UP and then by MoDOT, 3) property acquisition, if necessary, in compliance with MoDOT standards, 4) f inal plans' approval and final agreement entered into by UP and MoDOT, 5) UP releases a request for proposals to all eligible bidders and receives at least three bids, 6) UP asks for MoDOT's concurrence in awarding the bid, 7) MoDOT and UP hold a joint conference with the winning bidder to discuss expectations and reporting requirements, 8) UP enters into its own contract with the bidder to begin construction, 9) MoDOT issues administrative order to begin the project, and the bidder begins construction and maintains weekly contact with both UP and MoDOT regarding progress and handling any issues that might occur, 10) UP and MoDOT agree on billing cycle and process payments, and finally, 11)MoDOT approves final project and audits payments.
+The project's oversight process will follow these key steps: 1) initial estimate and design by UP, recognized in an MOU with MoDOT, 2) environmental assessment done by UP and then by MoDOT, 3) property acquisition, if necessary, in compliance with MoDOT standards, 4) f inal plans' approval and final agreement entered into by UP and MoDOT, 5) UP releases request for proposals to all eligible bidders and receives at least three bids, 6) UP asks for MoDOT's concurrence in awarding bid, 7) MoDOT and UP hold joint conference with winning bidder to discuss expectations and reporting requirements, 8) UP enters into its own contract with bidder to begin construction, 9) MoDOT issues administrative order to begin project, and bidder begins construction and maintains weekly contact with both UP and MoDOT regarding progress and other issues, 10) UP and MoDOT agree on billing cycle and process payments, and 11)MoDOT approves final project and audits payments.